-FISHERIES UPDATE FOR THE WEEK OF JULY 5-11, 2022.
-Report #7 Compiled by George Pappas - (907) 317-2165, George Pappas@fws.gov Office of Subsistence Management, USFWS.
+FISHERIES UPDATE FOR THE WEEK OF JULY 12-18, 2022.
+Report #8 Compiled by George Pappas - (907) 317-2165, George Pappas@fws.gov Office of Subsistence Management, USFWS.
 The purpose of the weekly fisheries update is to provide the reader with an overall summary of the status of subsistence related fisheries throughout the state of Alaska.
 The target audience is the Federal Subsistence Board and its Staff Committee.
 The report was compiled with the assistance of the Federal in-season managers and OSM staff that provided weekly updated information by the close of business on Friday of the reporting week.
 My goal is to have the report sent by the close of business the following Monday.
 Web links have been included to provide additional information.
 You may obtain additional information on a fishery of particular interest by contacting the in-season manager, provided contacts, follow the provided web links, or contact me.
-SOUTHEAST ALASKA Sitka and Hoonah Area - Forest Service, Tongass National Forest Jake Musslewhite, 907-789-6256 jacob.g.musslewhite@usda.gov June 27, 2022 - No update offered for this reporting period.
+SOUTHEAST ALASKA Sitka and Hoonah Area - Forest Service, Tongass National Forest Jake Musslewhite, 907-789-6256 jacob.g.musslewhite@usda.gov July 18, 2022 Redoubt Lake - The Redoubt Lake weir was installed on June 15, and is operated by the USFS.
+Sockeye returns to Redoubt have been strong this year, with 31,837 Sockeye counted through the weir as of July 17.
+The escapement goal of 7,000 - 25,000 fish has already been exceeded, and harvest limits have been liberalized to a household possession limit of 25 fish and an annual limit of 100 fish.
+Commercial purse seine openings have also been held targeting Redoubt Lake Sockeye.
 Falls Lake - The Falls Lake weir project was operated for the 21st consecutive year in 2021.
 The project monitors escapement and terminal harvest of Sockeye Salmon returning to Falls Lake each year.
 In 2021, an estimated 1,189 Sockeye escaped to the lake, while 315 were harvested in terminal subsistence and sport fisheries (Figure 1).
 The escapement and harvest were lower than in recent years.
 However, spawn-recruit analyses indicate that maximum recruitment of Falls Lake Sockeye Salmon occurs at lower escapements - around 2,000 fish.
 So, the low escapements seen in 2020 and 2021 may still provide for an adequate number of returning adults in several years.
 The Falls Lake project was not funded for operation in 2022.